Skip to content

 }// error

-// ---------------------- getSQLServer
+// ---------------------- getServeurSQL

-// request a reference to the SQL server
+// requests a server reference SQL

-// machine: machine from the CORBA service directory
+// machine: service directory machine CORBA

-// port: port of the CORBA service directory
+// port: service directory port CORBA

-// service: name of the CORBA service to request
+// service: service name CORBA to request

 // follow-up

-// the SQL server reference
+// server reference SQL

-// CORBA directory service parameters
+// directory service parameters CORBA

 try{

-// of the CORBA service directory
+// service directory listening CORBA

 // use the directory service to locate the SQL server